Back to Portfolio

 • The magnitude of data center power demand may exceed even current aggressive estimates

-• Founder Chris Wright as Secretary of Energy creates an unusually favorable regulatory backdrop for natural gas generation
+• Chris Wright as Energy Secretary creates favorable regulatory backdrop for natural gas generation

 Why the market may be right (bear case):

-• The stock has already tripled on narrative; much of the upside is priced in
+• The stock has nearly tripled from $9.90 to $26.30 on narrative; much upside is priced in

 • Zero power revenue exists today -- the entire pivot is forward-looking

-• The OFS industry has repeatedly promised transformation stories that never materialized (e.g., pressure pumping consolidation)
+• OFS industry has repeatedly promised transformation stories that never materialized

 What would close the value gap: